Scurby/DevEnv/README.md

    * Engine library
    * MySQL database checks
    * Server configuration
-   * Tre files (Thet will need to be copied or moved)
+   * Tre files (They will need to be copied or moved)
    * Asks if you want to build and run the server.
 3. build - simple build script
    * 3 options- build, build config, build clean